matt8011/Term-Project/README.md

 # CSC 212 Group 1 Final Project: Trie Data Structure
-*By Matt Kyle, Evan O'Neil, Jacob Pierce, and Nitish Salvi*
+*By Matt Kyle, Evan O'Neill, Jacob Pierce, and Nitish Salvi*

 ## Overview
 This project utilizes a Trie to implement an autocomplete function in C++.
 The user will interact with this program via command-line arguments (CLAs) and user inputs in an Ubuntu terminal.
 The following functions are implemented: